 When you clean your hairbrush, save the hair you remove from it.
 Likewise, save the fur from your dog's or cat's brush.
 Put the hair and/or fur in mesh bags and hang the bags around your garden.
-The scent of the human hair and/or animal fur will scare off deer.
+The scent of the human hair and/or animal fur may scare off deer.

 Many commercial deer repellents are available, and they contain items ranging from rotten egg solids to fungicides.
 If you choose to use a commercial repellent, then read and follow all of its directions carefully.
 Most commercial repellents need to be sprayed directly on plants to deter deer from eating the vegetation.
 Some repellents need to be reapplied after a rain, and all need to be applied on new growth as it appears.

 The best way to keep your daylilies safe from being eaten by deer is to keep deer away from the plants completely.
 Two strategies to try are fencing and scare tactics.

 Whether it's a wooden privacy fence, mesh deer netting or an electric fence, a border around your garden can protect it.
 Some deer can jump up to 8 feet high, so your fence needs to be at least that tall.
 Even though deer can jump 8 feet upward, they cannot jump over a wide object that is 8 feet tall.
 Therefore, your fence could be 6 feet tall if its top portion above 6 feet slants outward at a 45-degree angle.